Connect

 To Top

-2. Do one of the exercises below on ONE SIDE ONLY.
+2. Perform one of the exercises below on one side only.

-4. Repeat Step 2 on the other side of your body.
+4. Repeat the drill on the other side.

-5. The best exercise or the best place to release is the one that gives you the best release for the longest time.
+5. The best exercise for you is the one that provides the biggest improvement for the longest time.

 Start Position

-A. Back Squat, Front Squat or Overhead Squat
+Choose Back Squat, Front Squat, or Overhead Squat.
+Focus on:

-6. Shoulders up and back (not DOWN and back).
+• Shoulders up and back — not forced down and back.

 Finish Position for Back Squat with a Bar